Exlll/ConfigLib/README.md

 - option to add explanatory comments by adding annotations to the class or its fields
 - option to exclude fields by making them final, static or transient
 - option to change the style of the configuration file
+- option to version configuration files and change the way updates are applied

 ## General information
 #### What can be serialized?